 48V DC Battery Example

-When you have a battery of 48VDC and touch the terminal with your hand a current will flow.
+When you have a server rack battery of 48VDC and touch the terminal with your hand, a current will flow.
 Your resistance will decide if you will get a shock or not.

-The human body has different resistance (impedance) depending on the condition of the skin.
+The human body has different resistance (impedance) depending on the skin’s condition.

 The internal impedance of the human body is about 500 ohms.
 But the skin impedance depends on moisture and more importantly on voltage.